Bart De Wever: Vlaams Belang

-Assessment

-Assessing De Wever's ideological views, philosopher Jason Stanley has opined that he is "a master of polite xenophobia" whereas Belgian political scientist Carl Devos argues that De Wever is not xenophobic or populist but takes a firm stance on immigration and asylum policy.
+Academic and Media Commentary

 Writing for the Centre for Political Studies in Brussels in 2010, scholar on Belgian politics Regis Dantoy assessed that De Wever politically positions himself "very ambiguously" between a charismatic populist and a mainstream image as a "popular figure who flirts with populism" in order to attract a wider degree of support.
 In an interview with Der Spiegel De Wever described himself as opposed to forms of extreme far-right and far-left politics, arguing "I'm conservative by nature and I don't like adventures."
-Professor of digital media and politics Ico Maly has argued that De Wever's political communication consists of the following ideological components: Flemish nationalism, neoliberalism, counter-enlightenment and cultural homogeny.
+Professor of digital media and politics Ico Maly has argued that De Wever's political communication consists of the following ideological components: Flemish nationalism, neoconservatism, counter-enlightenment and cultural homogeny.
 Philosopher Philippe Van Parijs described him as a civic nationalist instead of an ethnic nationalist, and also questioned if De Wever could still be described as a separatist.

+Assessing De Wever's ideological views, philosopher Jason Stanley has opined that he is "a master of polite xenophobia" whereas Belgian political scientist Carl Devos argues that De Wever is not xenophobic or populist but takes a firm stance on immigration and asylum policy.

 Personal life

-De Wever is married to a Dutch national, with whom he has four children.
+De Wever is married to a Dutch national, Veerle Hegge, with whom he has four children.
 They live together in Deurne.
 In 2012, De Wever undertook a crash diet and lost 60 kilos.
 His physical transformation was noted by the Belgian media and he subsequently published a book advising on weight loss.
 De Wever has cited marathon running as his main interest outside of politics.
 In addition to Dutch, De Wever speaks French, English and German.

+In August 2025, De Wever adopted a Scottish Fold cat, which he named Maximus Textoris Pulcher and announced as an official resident of the prime minister's office at Rue de la Loi 16.
+Maximus has a popular account on Instagram.